 Step Action Notes 1.
 Setup base station and turn ON.
-2. Check mission plan; modify if necessary.
+2. Check mission plan and modify if necessary.
 3. Complete a safety briefing and flight plan review with field crew.
-4. Install TrueView on drone mount.
+4. Install the payload on drone mount.
 5. Verify payload adapter latch is in the locked position and secured.
-Add safety wire for extra security.
 6. Verify safety cable attached between TrueView and drone rails.
 7. Check all drone GPS antennas upright and secured.
-8. Verify the TrueView UMS memory stick is inserted and sufficient storage is available.
+8. Verify the TrueView UMS is inserted and sufficient storage is available.
 9. Move drone to takeoff location.
 10. Unfold and secure drone arms, lock in place.
 11. Unfold drone propellers, visually inspecting for any problems.
 12. Install fully charged drone batteries.
 Do not turn the unit ON.
 13. Double-check all cabling is secure and will not interfere with the props.
 14. Remove TrueView lens caps; clean lenses/sensor if necessary.
 15. Power on TrueView .
 16. Turn on drone controller then power on the drone as per normal operations.
-17. Monitor the TrueView status lights waiting for: SYS - Solid Green - TrueView has been initialized, ready for takeoff.
+17. Monitor the TrueView status indicators waiting for: 1.
+SYS - Solid Green - TrueView has initialized, ready for takeoff.
 GNSS - Flashing Blue - Valid date/time stamp received.
 18. Wait for drone to initialize and verify there are no errors showing.
 19. Power on the TrueView.
 20. Safety Check: Area clear of individuals and flight space is clear to fly.
 21. Manually take-off and ascend to mission altitude.
 Verify good LOS to drone and planned flight area.
 22. Manually perform IMU in-air heading alignment maneuver.
-23. Initiate mission via flight planning tool.
+23. Initiate mission using the flight planning tool.
 24. Monitor drone/ TrueView during flight as per normal operations.
-25. Upon completion of the last flight line in the mission plan, allow the drone to start the Return to Home sequence, but do not let it descend at the Home point.
+25. Upon completion of last flight line in the mission plan, allow the drone to start the Return to Home sequence, but do not let it descend at the Home point.
 Toggle drone to manual control (P->A->P) instead.
 26. Manually perform IMU in-air heading alignment maneuver again.
-27. Ensure the landing area is still clear; complete the landing via Return to Home or manually as preferred.
+27. Make sure landing area is still clear; complete the landing using Return to 20 Home or manually as preferred.
 28. Verify SYS light is flashing white (transferring data).
 29. Monitor the TrueView SYS LED; flashing white means data is being copied to UMS; solid white data copy is complete.
-Wait for solid white to go to the next step.
-30. Power TrueView OFF using main power switch in battery compartment (door must be open to toggle).
+Wait for solid white to go to next 30. step.
+Power TrueView OFF using main power switch in battery compartment (door 50. must be open to toggle).
 Never power OFF while SYS LED is still blinking white indicating a copy operation is in progress; data loss will occur.
 If SYS LED turns to blinking or solid red, it is safe to turn off and move to troubleshoot section or contact GeoCue for further instructions.
-31. Remove UMS memory stick and pass to post-processing.
+31. Remove UMS drive and pass to post-processing.